CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description that clearly identifies the tool (just/justfile), lists concrete capabilities, and includes explicit trigger terms.
-Its main weakness is that several trigger terms ('run tests', 'build project', 'run script') are generic enough to conflict with other task runner or build system skills, which could cause selection ambiguity in a multi-skill environment.
+This is a well-crafted skill description that clearly identifies the tool (just/justfile), lists specific capabilities, and includes explicit trigger terms.
+The main weakness is that several trigger terms ('run tests', 'build project', 'run script') are generic task-runner phrases that could conflict with similar skills for Make, npm, or other build tools.
+Adding more just-specific terms would improve distinctiveness.

 Suggestions